 Each year I put together my analysis of my own advertising dollars and what my perceived Return On Investment (ROI) is, so I am not going to get into great detail on this in this article.
 But the general rule of thumb here is you have to spend some money on advertising.
-Now this can be just your website, this can include specific wedding web properties like The Knot and Wedding Wire, this could mean targeted ads for AdWords with Search Engine Marketing (SEM), this can mean targeted ads on Facebook with Social Media Marketing (SMM).
+Now, this can be just your website, this can include specific weddings web properties like The Knot and Wedding Wire, this could mean targeted ads for AdWords with Search Engine Marketing (SEM), this can mean targeted ads on Facebook with Social Media Marketing (SMM).
 And there is no magic bullet here, there is no single source that works for everyone.
 It’s trial and error, but if you analyze your results early on you can get a pulse on what will work for you.

 We’ve Got One!

-Just like Annie Potts screaming out in joy that they got a lead in Ghostbusters (which secretly is a movie about “the little guy” and entrepreneurial spirit, and well other spirits) this is all about getting leads.
+Just like Annie Potts screaming out with joy that they got a lead in Ghostbusters (which secretly is a movie about “the little guy” and entrepreneurial spirit, and well other spirits) this is all about getting leads.
 And hopefully with the right combination of Ads, SEO, Social, and Word Of Mouth, the leads will be pouring in.
 But now this is where the fun begins.
 You need to not only sell yourself but you need to manage all these leads and get them as a paying customer.
 As I have mentioned in many conversations, the wedding industry is one of the hardest industries to work in because very seldom do you get repeat customers.
 You are trying to attract new customers every year and not get any revenue from prior patrons.

 So you need to develop a system for lead management.
-For some they may use something as simple as a spreadsheet and lots of manual effort.
+For ,some they may use something as simple as a spreadsheet and lots of manual effort.
 I am close to releasing my lead/event/business management tool called eCUEity that will automate a lot of this process and allow you greater visibility into your business, but that is for another article.

 But you need to find that balance of the right nudging along without being annoying, keeping the interest there as the couple is going through their search (this is were some of those tips and idea articles can come in real handy).
 And with the right balance you can lock in your client!